 Ok, so we’re done droning on and on about how amazing the wonderful fado music is, now it’s time to point you in the right direction to see for yourselves!

-Where can you enjoy an AUTHENTIC live fado performance in this beautiful city, you ask?
+Where can you enjoy an AUTHENTIC live fado performance in this beautiful city (having a glass of port wine), you ask?

 After countless hours of hard work, calculating algorithms and carefully selecting crucial information from all kinds of surveys, we have come up with THE list of places where you don’t want to miss out on experiencing a live fado performance.
 These are actual, real recommendations that have been collected and put forward by the VIP experts of the city: AKA our wonderful staff.
 We have born and bread tripeiros (people from Oporto) and also international travelers who we’ve just simply adopted at CATS, who specialize in making your visit a magical and authentic experience.
 So… LET’S GO!